 Creating a Cloud instance

 Creating a new managed instance involves following the steps below.
-For basic operations like accessing an instance for these steps, see managed instances operations what if there is some text here.
+For basic operations like accessing an instance for these steps, see http://go/cloud-ops.

 Option I - automated creation via GitHub Action